Main Menu

 Overview

-Scott Danner’s practice focuses on complex commercial, shareholder, antitrust and derivative litigation in federal and state courts.
-He has also conducted internal investigations for leading public companies and defended individual and corporate clients in criminal and regulatory proceedings.
-Scott’s previous engagements include reinsurance disputes, cross-border matters, securities-related matters, fiduciary duty claims, bankruptcy and distressed debt litigation, and white collar defense.
-He has extensive experience representing clients in New York appellate courts, including numerous successful appeals to the New York Court of Appeals and the Appellate Division, First Department.
+Scott’s previous engagements include securities-related matters, fiduciary duty claims, bankruptcy and distressed debt litigation, reinsurance disputes, cross-border matters, and white collar defense.
+He also has extensive experience representing clients in New York appellate courts, including successful appeals to the New York Court of Appeals and the Appellate Division, First Department.
 Scott is actively involved in HSG’s pro bono practice, and regularly represents indigent criminal defendants on appeal.
 He has also served as the co-chair of the Appellate Courts Committee of the New York County Lawyers Association.

 Prior to joining Holwell Shuster & Goldberg, Scott was a litigation associate with Wachtell, Lipton, Rosen & Katz.
 Scott graduated summa cum laude from the Benjamin N. Cardozo School of Law, where he was awarded the Felix Frankfurter Prize, the school’s highest discretionary academic honor.
 Following law school, he served as a law clerk to the Honorable Colleen McMahon of the Southern District of New York and the Honorable Robert S. Smith of the New York Court of Appeals, New York’s highest court.